Saafo/xcode-project-manager/README.md

 >
 > If you meet any issue or have any feature idea, feel free to open up an issue!

+## Install

+Currently you can install `xpm` by donloading it from the [Releases](https://github.com/Saafo/xcode-project-manager/releases) page, and put it to `/usr/local/bin/` folder.
+We will make it available on Homebrew in the future.

 ## Usage

 `Xcode Project Manager` provides the following features as subcommands: